timonus/UIImageHEIC/README.md

 # UIImageHEIC

 Apple introduced widespread HEIC support with iOS 11, but the APIs for it are somewhat low level.
-This tiny project adds a familiar interface for encoding `UIImage`s into HEIC data similar to what we're doing with JPEG or PNG data.
+This tiny project adds a familiar interface for encoding `UIImage`s into HEIC data similar to what we're used to doing with JPEG or PNG data.

 ## Installation